 Having worked on such a wide range of projects, what excites you further that you’d like to be part of?

 Bruce Zick: Being better as a painter is really stimulating – learning about new artists and expanding my ideas while rebooting my default work mechanisms.
-I always look forward to each new assignment, whether film or book, and the new opportunities it will bring.
+I always look forward to each new assignment, whether film or book and the new opportunities it will bring.
 It never ends – as long as you love what you do it will always be a rewarding experience.

 How can clients assist in the process of creating the desired result and how can artists understand client expectations better?

 Bruce Zick: Communication can be a challenge.
 I have to ask a lot of questions and really strive for having a clear connection.
 The client and the artist can never assume that an understanding has been reached.
-When I have a client meeting, afterwards they often send me notes about the discussion which is very helpful.
+When I have a client meeting, afterward they often send me notes about the discussion which is very helpful.
 I do the same.
 I will write down what I think my understanding is of what we discussed and give them the opportunity to either confirm or make changes.